 - Tax incentive

 - Designed for retirement

-- Withdraw before age 55 will result in tax penalty
+- Withdraw before age 55 will result in a tax penalty

-Some of the famous platforms in Malaysia include StashAway and MYTHEO have become popular among investors.
+Some of the famous platforms in Malaysia, including StashAway and MYTHEO, have become popular among investors.
 The low minimum investment amounts and easy withdrawals make these platforms perfect for those who want to invest but don’t have a large amount available.